-InfoStart date: 31 December, 2012 End date: 28 February, 2018 Project type: Larger strategic projects (prior to 2013) Project code: 11-016AU Countries: Vietnam Thematic areas: Energy, Waste management, Lead institution: Aarhus University (AU), Faculty of Science, Department of Bioscience, Denmark Partner institutions: Can Tho University (CTU), College of Environment and Natural Resources, Department of Environmental Science, Vietnam Project website: go to website (the site might be inactive) Project coordinator: Kjeld Ingvorsen Total grant: 7,786,920 DKK Project files:
+InfoStart date: 31 December, 2012 End date: 28 February, 2018 Project type: Larger strategic projects (prior to 2013) Project code: 11-016AU Countries: Vietnam Thematic areas: Energy, Waste management, Lead institution: Aarhus University (AU), Denmark Partner institutions: Can Tho University (CTU), Vietnam Project website: go to website (the site might be inactive) Project coordinator: Kjeld Ingvorsen Total grant: 7,786,920 DKK Project files:

 The project proposes a simple and low-cost biotechnological process (RSTM process; see 9.2) for the conversion of waste rice straw into biogas.
 It is proposed that microbial fermentation of waste rice straw could become a significant supplementary energy source in rice producing regions in Asia.
 Rice straw is a major agricultural waste product in Asia with an estimated production of approx 700 million tons/year.
 Currently most of this waste biomass resource is not utilized or recycled in a sustainable manner.

 Due to its simplicity, the RSTM process is especially suited to enhance energy production in rural communities where small manure based biogas plants are already in operation.